DevLaunchConnect/LaunchpadTemplate/README.md

 4. Open a **PR** — one teammate must **Approve** and **CI must be green**.
 5. Choose **Squash & merge** so `main` history stays one‑commit‑per‑PR.

-See `.github/PULL_REQUEST_TEMPLATE.md` for the checklist that must be ticked before merge.
  <br>

 ## Customization Checklist ✅